Macdor/SEUIF97/building_the_library.md

-#  Building the shared Library
+#  Building the Shared Library

 ## Make